Black Cherry Jam

 How to make it

-- Mix some of the sugar with the pectin and stir until there are no lumps.
+Mix the sugar with the pectin and stir until there are no lumps.

-- Sterilize jars and lids.
+Heat jars and lids.
 Pit cherries.
 Chop.
 Add cherries, water and lemon juice to large pot.
-Heat over high heat.
+Heat over medium-high heat.
+Mash cherries with a potato masher.

-- Once the mixture has boiled, add remaining sugar all at once.
-Stir until full boil is achieved.
+Once the mixture has boiled, add remaining sugar all at once.
+Stir until full rolling boil is achieved.
 Boil for one full minute.
+Skim off foam if needed.

-- Fill hot jars with hot jam.
+Fill hot jars with hot jam leaving ½ inch headspace.
 A canning tool set is very handy for this.

-- Place bands on and tighten finger-tip tight.
+Place bands on and screw on bands finger-tip tight.

 Add jars back to canning pot.
 Bring to boil.
 Process over a low boil for 10 minutes.
 Allow jars to sit in hot water for an additional 5 minutes.